This is part one of a three-part series on the history of Burnell Street in Winnipeg. I am looking at the section from Portage Avenue north to Ellice.

 1874 map (click for source)

-For the better part of two decades the area retained much of this character with a couple of exceptions.
+Even after the boundary of the city was extended to St. James Street in 1882, for the better part of two decades stayed much the same.
 There was a small aboriginal settlement along Home Street that was moved there from Sherbrook Street when the boundary shifted.
-Also, as Portage developed into a major road, industrial sites such as scrap yards, carriage repair shops, lumber yards, dairy operations, commercial stables and an abattoir set up along it.
+Also, as Portage Avenue developed into a major road, industrial sites such as scrap yards, carriage repair shops, lumber yards, dairy operations, commercial stables and an abattoir set up along it.

 Burnell Street was created in 1895-96.
-According to the Manitoba Historical Society it is named for Colin H. Burnell.
-He was an Oak Lake farmer who rose to become head of the United Farmers of Manitoba then the first president of the Manitoba Wheat Pool.
+Some accounts say that the street is named for Colin H. Burnell, an Oak Lake MB farmer who rose to become head of the United Farmers of Manitoba, then the first president of the Manitoba Wheat Pool.
 Colin, however, would have been about 15 and living near Oak Lake at the time the street was named.
-I can't find any newspaper references to his father Henry at all.
-This makes the Colin reference a little unlikely.
+I also cannot find any Winnipeg references for his father Henry.
+This makes Colin the unlikely origin.

 1897 Henderson Directory of Winnipeg